 Support Providers in Obtaining and Maintaining Funding

 Federal and state funding administered by various state agencies provides a critical funding source for COPA members and the clients they serve.
 COPA provides technical assistance and support to its members as they navigate policies and procedures in their efforts to obtain and maintain funding.
 As we learn of trends impacting providers that point toward a need to modify policies and procedures, COPA collaborates with state agencies to develop and work toward solutions.
 While COPA has worked most closely with the Department of Human Services’ Office of Behavioral Health (OBH), our work also includes collaboration with Departments of Public Health and Environment, Health Care Policy and Financing, and others.
-In 2017, we anticipate the need for COPA’s leadership on the following policy priorities:
+COPA will continue to be a leader on the following policy priorities:

 - Develop a partnership between COPA member providers and state agencies that maximizes the expertise and input of substance use providers.
 Encourage state agencies to actively seek stakeholder input in advance of decisions and collaborate with providers when developing, implementing and evaluating policies and programs.
 Through partnership and collaboration, shared goals can be established that better serve the needs of Coloradans at risk of or experiencing substance use disorders.